opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

     #### Benefits:

     - **Real-Time Updates**: Ensures prompt synchronization of field data with the QFieldCloud project.
-    - **Streamlined Workflow**: Minimizes manual intervention and ensures surveyors not worry in the synchronization and only on the data quality.
+    - **Streamlined Workflow**: Minimizes manual intervention and ensures surveyors do not need to worry about synchronization, helping them focus on data quality.

     #### Considerations: